 Endgame Ideas: Can you find the winning move?

 The answer is 1.f5!
 And black is in zugzwang, as any move will deteriorate his position.
 White will either win the queenside pawns or promote the H pawn.

-Both players have passed pawns and it seems as black is closer to promote his H pawn and win.
+Both players have passed pawns and it seems as black is closer to promoting his H pawn and winning.
 However, white has a nice resource available that enables him to make a draw by force.

 We have explained what in our opinion are the 5 most important elements for every beginner in the endgame.
-We hope you have understood the ideas presenter above and feel free to comment and leave any feedback or questions!
+We hope you have understood the presenter of the idea above and feel free to comment and leave any feedback or questions!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: